BeholdingEye/qnrwp_a/qnrwp_a/documentation/README_CONTENT_EDITING.md

 menu" location.
 This will be the site navigation menu in the header.
 One level of submenus is supported, hierarchical submenus are not supported.

+* In Permalinks settings, choose the "Post name" option; this will alter the editable field of the "Custom Structure" option.
+You may like to remove the trailing slash, to have `/%postname%` instead of `/%postname%/` as the permalink format.

-* Review the rest of the settings, including those for "QNRWP Theme".
+* Review the rest of the settings, including those for this theme (in Settings menu).

+* If WordPress does not support the Group block natively yet, install the Gutenberg plugin.

 ### Child theme                                                    {#g2}